iodepo/odis-arch/book/gettingStarted.md

 used to share metadata through the Federation.

-Note: To create and test an initial link to ODIS, you don't need to create metadata for all your holdings - a ssmall test set will do.
+Note: To create and test an initial link to ODIS, you don't need to create metadata for all your holdings - a small test set will do.

 Additional semantics (i.e. beyond what schema.org can offer) can be embedded into these files using schema.org's additionalProperty, DefinedTerm, or similar property.
-More information on how to nest additonal semantics is availabler here: [TODO: Add links]
+More information on how to nest additional semantics is available here: [TODO: Add links]

 You can store these files anywhere on the web (under your control), as long as they are accessible using standard web protocols.
 Many ODIS partners that